 I'm a fan of homework assignments.
-Ideally for me, they take place after an initial phone conversation that signals that the candidate is interested in the work and that s/he seems minimally qualified.
+Ideally for me, they take place after an initial phone conversation that signals that the candidate is interested in the work and that they seem minimally qualified.
 Homework shouldn't be onerous and take lots of time.
-Shoot for a task that can be completed in one to two hours, because let's be realistic -- candidates want the job and will spend as long as they can on the task.
+Shoot for a task that can be completed in one to two hours, because let's be realistic -- many candidates want the job and some will spend as long as they can on the task.
 The task should approximate a real task that a qualified candidate should know how to do.
 It shouldn't contain "gotchas" and doesn't have to contain a single "right" answer that the candidate must discover in order to advance.

 The entire point of this exercise to to make the work as representative of a "real" work environment as possible.
 The candidate can use his/her own equipment in a setting of their choosing using their favorite development environment.
 It's to remove the artificiality of coding on a whiteboard, or coding up an algorithm from scratch that the candidate probably wouldn't have to do in a typical day's work.

 For data scientists, this means providing a dataset that doesn't require a ton of cleaning, but perhaps requires some cleaning.
 Then ask the candidate to build a model to answer some question, explain why they made the modeling choices she made, and how they evaluated the performance of their model.
 That's it.
 Seriously.
 The parameters are broad enough that candidates can be as sophisticated or not as they like, can demonstrate substantive knowledge about a problem domain (e.g., class imbalance in some prediction cases, or the in/appropriateness of linear models for certain tasks).